5axes/CustomSupportCylinder/README.md

 How to use
 ----
-- Load some model in Cura and select it
+- Load a model in Cura and select it
-- Uncheck the "Generate Support" checkbox in the right panel **(if you want to use ONLY custom supports)**
 - Click on the "Custom Supports Cylinder" button on the left toolbar
 - Change de value for the support *Size* in numeric input field in the tool panel if necessary